πΊοΈ Understanding Levels

 |---|---|---|

-Don't confuse level streaming with scene transitions.
-Level streaming happens seamlessly in the background while the player moves around—there are no loading screens or pauses.
+Don't confuse streaming with scene transitions.
+Streaming happens seamlessly in the background as the player moves· there are no loading screens or pauses.
 Traditional level transitions (loading a completely different persistent level) typically show a loading screen.
-Modern games often use streaming to create the illusion of one continuous world.
+Modern open worlds use streaming to create the illusion of one continuous world.

 Level Organization Strategies